 One of the ways that Letters Against Isolation uses the money that it raises is for the Stamp Fund.
 The purpose of this initiative is to ensure that all volunteers can write to the seniors we serve, regardless of their ability to purchase stamps!
-Currently, this program serves students and senior volunteers in the US and Canada.
+Currently, this program serves students and senior volunteers in the US.

-If you are based in the US, please complete this sign up form, and if you are in Canada, please complete this sign up form to request stamps.
+If you are based in the US, please complete this sign up form to request stamps.
 Your first request can be for up to ten stamps, and you may make subsequent requests for larger quantities of stamps based on your previous work.
-After receiving the stamps, we ask that you verify that you have used the stamps by emailing photos of your addressed and stamped envelopes to Anne at email@example.com if you are based in the US, or Pat at firstname.lastname@example.org if you are based in Canada.
+After receiving the stamps, we ask that you verify that you have used the stamps by emailing photos of your addressed and stamped envelopes to Paula at firstname.lastname@example.org.
 We request that you send us confirmation that your letters have been sent out within a month of your stamps' receipt.
 If for any reason you are unable to use the stamps that you requested, we ask that you mail them back to Letters Against Isolation so that they can be re-allocated to other volunteers.

 Student Stamp Fund: